About Wyndlair Puppies:

 Show/Breeding Prospect Puppies:

-Due to our commitment to keep our numbers low, we occasionally make top adult bloodstock available to approved Collie Club of America members.
+Due to our commitment to keep our numbers low, we regularly make top-quality adult bloodstock available to Collie breeders looking to integrate our bloodlines into their own.
+We will also consider working with top professional handlers & their clients looking for a Top 10 Collie special.
 If you are looking for a top-flight special to campaign in the Conformation ring, or an elite foundation stud dog or brood bitch to build your breeding program from, this may be the single most important purchase you will ever make.
 Wyndlair Collies have made a major impact for many successful fanciers, breeders and breeding programs around the world.
-Prices for these individuals range from $3,500.00 - $12,000.00, depending on champion status, progeny and age.
+Prices for these individuals range from $3,500.00 - $15,000.00, depending on champion status, show record, progeny and age.
 Please contact us for international rates and requirements.